EduID-Mobile/Architecture-and-Requirements/version2/20-service-architecture.md

 ![Illustration of the edu-ID Mobile App ecosystem and trust domains](images/eduid_app_architecture.png)

-Some of the services in the Academic Trust Doamin services expose service APIs for loosely-coupled machine-to-machine communication.
-Whereas tightly-coupled machine-to-machine communication requires explicit connections of two services typically initiated system wide by the system administrators, losely-coupled machine-to-machine communication allows unmanaged ad-hoc communications between services, tools and components.
-Tightly-coupled machine-to-machine communication can only be performed if all commuicators are known at the time of service coupling and controlable.
+Some of the services in the Academic Trust Domain services expose service APIs for loosely-coupled machine-to-machine communication.
+Whereas tightly-coupled machine-to-machine communication requires explicit connections of two services typically initiated system wide by the system administrators, loosely-coupled machine-to-machine communication allows unmanaged ad-hoc communications between services, tools and components.
+Tightly-coupled machine-to-machine communication can only be performed if all communicators are known at the time of service coupling and controllable.
 Such connections create a pre-defined trust domain.
 In highly dynamic environments that spawn trust domains and involve many stakeholders, tight-coupling is resource intensive and does not easily scale.
 Loosely-coupled machine-to-machine communication overcomes the overhead of tight coupling by distributing coupling responsibility across the different stakeholders in the ecosystem.

-Conventional [SAML]() Authentication and Authorization provides reliable identification and single-signon solutions within web-based trust domains.
+Conventional [SAML]() Authentication and Authorization provides reliable identification and single-sign-on solutions within web-based trust domains.
 SAML-based approaches have been used to connect native mobile apps and distributed services.
 These approaches vary on the different platforms and require that native mobile apps are part of the same trust domain as the accessed services.
-SAML-based approaches are known to be prone to identity theft and viotation of intellectual property rights (IPR) if trust domains are naively assumed for native applications [REFERENCE MISSING]().
+SAML-based approaches are known to be prone to identity theft and violation of intellectual property rights (IPR) if trust domains are naively assumed for native applications [REFERENCE MISSING]().
 This limits the applicability of SAML for loosely-coupled machine-to-machine communications, for which ad-hoc trust domains are established.

 The edu-ID Mobile App ecosystem primarily focuses on client authorization and does not include an identity layer.
 Such layer might be provided by dedicated identity services based on LDIF, OpenID or Web-finger.
 Security aspects related to the identity profile layer are not addressed by the edu-ID Mobile App architecture.